 - replacing the shuttle valve switches

-- professionally bypassing the critical circuit board faults.
+- bypassing the critical circuit board faults in a professional way

-For the latter item, an ugly external overlay can be made alternatively, or the whole solenoid block can be replaced (Land Rover SWO500040, per TSB LTB00060), as many are doing, but the brake fluid leaks are STILL not addressed by that repair.
+For the latter item, an ugly external overlay can be made alternatively, or the whole solenoid block can be replaced (Land Rover SWO500040, per TSB LTB00060), as many are doing, but the brake fluid leaks are STILL not addressed by those repairs.

 Shuttle valve seals begin to leak brake fluid at around 70k miles, regardless.
 No magic -- just a reality -- and the juice falls downward, which is into the switches.
 We suggest changing the seals at the 60k,120k, 180k Services.
 This FW66 Complete Kit is for trouble codes (11,6; 11,4) for SVS.
 If changing only the seals, and there are no DTCs (diagnostic trouble codes), you will not need this complete kit, just get the seal and upgraded clip kit alone.

-Kit fits all NAS Land Rover Discovery Series II, ROW LR2 (we are told it also fits Hummer with WABCO modulator!).
+Kit fits all NAS Land Rover Discovery Series II, ROW LR2 (we are told it also fits Hummer with WABCO modulator!) with original type modulator.
 Includes genuine SVS pack, valve seals, upgraded valve seal retainers, and complete instructions which will be emailed at time of shipment as a 5mb .pdf file.

 Note that the brakes will need to be bled after installation of shuttle valve seals, and this will require a Land Rover-specific diagnostic computer.
 For DIY Disco owners here are some computer interface options to consider.

-International (especially Australia it seems) customers, please email with your address for correct carriage cost: this website estimator will be unavailable or excessive every time.
+International (especially Australia it seems) customers, please email with your address for correct carriage cost: this website estimator will be unavailable to you, or excessive every time.